chaudhari-mithilesh/TechOps-Automation/readme.md

 	`dos2unix TechOps.sh`

 	`chmod +x TechOps.sh`

+5. Execute script with the following commands:

 	`./TechOps.sh`

-5. Choose an action from the available options presented in the script.
+6. Choose an action from the available options presented in the script.

 ## Reporting Bugs